transition to self-sufficiency food plan, interim food strategy

 Food Self-sufficiency Transition Plan

-Food sustainability and self-sufficiency is becoming increasingly important for a lot of people.
-This page is a resource and guide for affordably purchasing and deliciously preparing food for groups of 12, 25, 50, and larger while developing the necessary infrastructure to create food independence.
-For additional food sustainability, diversity, and self-sufficiency resources and guides, visit the Highest Good food open source hub, the soil amendment page, and the hoop house and large-scale garden construction and planting details pages.
+As the importance of food sustainability and self-sufficiency continues to grow, more people are seeking ways to reduce reliance on external sources.
+This page serves as a comprehensive resource and guide for affordable purchasing and preparing delicious meals for groups of 20 to 50+ people, while building the infrastructure needed to achieve food independence.
+For further insights on food sustainability, diversity, and self-sufficiency, explore additional resources at the Highest Good Food open source hub, the soil amendment page, and the hoop house and large-scale garden construction and planting details pages.

 This page contains the following sections: